geyang/params-proto/README.md

 In your ML project, you want to avoid using dictionaries or opaque argparse definitions as much as you can.
 You want to write those parameters **declaratively** instead.
 This way, your IDE can actually help you navigate through-out layers of function calls.

+## Writing documentation as uhm..., man page?

+`Params-Proto` exposes your argument namespace's doc string as the usage note.
+For users of your code, there is no better help than the one that comes with the script itself!

+With `params-proto`, your help is only one `-h` away :)

+Your code becomes the documentation.

 ## Why Use Params_Proto Instead of Click or Argparse?

 **Because this is declarative**, which makes it easy to refactor your code and find variable references.